-The activities of hotels (except hotel management services), tourism and the sale of food and beverages are listed in Annex 3 of the Foreign Business Act as “Businesses in which Thais are not yet prepared for competition with Foreigners.”
-Therefore, foreigners doing hotel business require a Foreign Business License.
+Foreign Business Act: The activities of hotels (except hotel management services), tourism and the sale of food and beverages are listed in Annex 3 of the Foreign Business Act as “Businesses in which Thais are not yet prepared for the competition with foreigners.”
+Therefore, foreigners starting a hotel business, require a Foreign Business License.
 This requires, above other aspects, evidence that the particular activity cannot be accomplished by a Thai national.

-However, a Foreign Business License will be issued to a foreign owned Thai company, if investment promotion is granted by the Thailand Board of Investment (“BOI“).
+Board of Investment: However, a license waiver is applicable to a foreign-owned Thai company, if investment promotion is granted by the Thailand Board of Investment (“BOI“).
 The BOI promotes certain investments that help enhance national competitiveness by encouraging R&D, innovation, value creation in the services sectors, and activities that are environment-friendly, save energy or use alternative energy to drive balanced and sustainable growth.
 The current investment promotion scheme covers just seven sections, with “7.
 Service and public utilities”.
-Section 7.23 lists activities to support tourism, namely hotels, convention halls and international exhibition centers.
+Section 7.23 lists activities to support tourism, namely hotels, convention halls, and international exhibition centers.
 The license waiver is certified by a Foreign Investment Certificate (FBC).

 Since 2015, hotel training institutes are no longer explicitly promoted.
 However, hotel training institutes that teach courses on hotels and have the number of students in these courses not less than 50% of the total number of students can qualify as vocational training centers under Section 7.18.1 of the regulation.